ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-manage-sales.md

 If you use Dynamics 365 Sales for customer engagement, you can enjoy seamless integration in the lead-to-cash process by using Business Central for backend activities such as processing orders, managing inventory, and doing your finances.
 For more information, see [Use Dynamics 365 Sales from Business Central](marketing-integrate-dynamicscrm.md).

 In business environments where the customer must pay before products are delivered, such as in retail, you must wait for the receipt of payment before you deliver the products.
 In most cases, you process incoming payments some weeks after delivery by applying the payments to their related posted, unpaid sales invoices.
-For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
+Pro více informací navštivte [Automatické odsouhlasení plateb<x2/>.

 Sales documents can be sent as PDF files attached to email.
 The email body will contain an extract of the sales document, such as products, total amount, and a link to the PayPal site.
 For more information, see [Send Documents by Email](ui-how-send-documents-email.md).